Welcome

 Welcome to the Computational Structural Biology Research Group at Gebze Technical University.
 We are part of the Department of Bioengineering and affiliated with the Computational Systems Biology Research Group.

 We use computational methods to understand how protein structure shapes function—and how to intervene when things go wrong.
-Our work combines molecular dynamics simulations, molecular docking, virtual screening, and protein structure network analysis to study allosteric mechanisms, residue communication pathways, and structure-function relationships in biomedically important proteins as well as to discover novel inhibitors of them.
+Our methodological toolkit spans classical molecular dynamics simulations, molecular docking, virtual screening, and protein structure network analysis, complemented by machine learning-based approaches.

 Our research spans three main areas:

-• Immunoinformatics — Structure and dynamics of MHC molecules, peptide-MHC stability, T-cell receptor interactions, and epitope prediction for immunotherapy applications
+• Immunoinformatics — Structure and dynamics of MHC molecules, peptide-MHC stability, T-cell receptor interactions, and epitope prediction for immunotherapy applications; this includes deep learning-based generation of MHC conformational ensembles and machine learning models for peptide-MHC molecular stability prediction

 • Research Software Development — Tools for the scientific community, including gRINN